jae1911/sitecontent/content/blog/2023/fido.md

 The main caveat of hardware keys is, of course, if your key ever gets stolen or lost.
 That's why it's important to have backups (usually a second key), but doesn't solves the issue in case of passwordless logins (which is honestly pretty bad and will need more work put into).
-While stealing a security key is harder than phishing a password, it still can be a possibility if you are being personally targetted by _really persistent_ malicious actors (don't become too paranoid about this though, this doesn't concerns 99.9% of users).
+While stealing a security key is harder than phishing a password, it still can be a possibility if you are being personally targetted by _really persistent_ malicious actors (don't become too paranoid about this though, this doesn't concerns 99.9% of users, "lost key" scenario is way more probable for you than anything else).

 ### Where can you use it